-Mode of Attendance: Full-time or Part-time
+Mode of Attendance: Full-time or part-time

-From migration to the eradication of poverty, from unemployment to the development of energy power, the many issues that societies encounter call for the capacity to analyze, understand and formulate interventions to bring about improvements to the living conditions of the many.
-The core modules of this programme will provide you with the means to tackle issues of policy-making and implementation, strategy in the public sector, and managing organizational change.
+From migration to the eradication of poverty, from unemployment to the development of energy power, the many issues that societies encounter call for the capacity to analyse, understand, and formulate interventions to bring about improvements to the living conditions of the many.
+The core modules of this programme will provide you with the means to tackle issues of policy-making and implementation, strategy in the public sector, and managing organisational change.

 Students must take 180 credits.
-These are composed of 120 taught credits comprising a core and optional modules and a 60 credit dissertation.
+These are composed of 120 taught credits comprising core and optional modules and a 60 credit dissertation.

 The 10,000-word dissertation is worth 33% of your final mark.
 During term 2 you will submit your dissertation proposal and be allocated an academic supervisor.
 Over the ensuing months, you should meet with your supervisor at least three times before the end of term 3 for guidance.
 The bulk of your dissertation will be written over the summer to meet the mid-September deadline.

 15PFMC989: Dissertation in Public Policy and Management - to the value of 60 credits.

 - Public Policy and Management: Perspectives and Issues